 Direct Loans are federal loans available to students who are attending college at least half-time.
-The amount a student may borrow is based on year in school, dependency status, and enrollment status.
+The amount a student may borrow is based on year in school (defined by completed credit hours), dependency status, and enrollment status, Cost of Attendance (COA), and remaining aggregate loan limit eligibility.